-- 3.1.
 The term "malpractice" may cover a broad range of acts, omissions, or practices.
 What employees may wish to report will usually be a specific instance or instances of wrongdoing on the part of an individual or a group of individuals.
-However, in certain circumstances, employees may wish to report bad practice which, if it were to continue, would be likely to lead to wrongdoing. - 3.2.
-The following examples indicate the type of actions which would normally be inappropriate, including use of a school's delegated budget, although this list is by no means exhaustive: - any unlawful act, whether criminal or a breach of civil law, failure to comply with legal obligations or where a miscarriage of justice has occurred, is occurring or is likely to occur - any form of maladministration; - breach of any statutory Code of Practice; - failure to comply with appropriate professional standards; - endangering the health and safety of any individual with actions which are likely to cause physical danger, or give rise to a risk of significant damage to property; - disregard of proper tendering procedure for significant contracts; - manipulation or falsification of accounting records; - making decisions for personal gain;
+However, in certain circumstances, employees may wish to report bad practice which, if it were to continue, would be likely to lead to wrongdoing.
+An action does not have to constitute a criminal offence to be classified as "malpractice", although clearly anything that constitutes a criminal offence would almost certainly amount to malpractice.

+The following examples indicate the type of actions which would normally be inappropriate, including use of a school's delegated budget, although this list is by no means exhaustive:

+- any unlawful act, whether criminal or a breach of civil law, failure to comply with legal obligations or where a miscarriage of justice has occurred, is occurring or is likely to occur - any form of maladministration; - breach of any statutory Code of Practice; - failure to comply with appropriate professional standards; - endangering the health and safety of any individual with actions which are likely to cause physical danger, or give rise to a risk of significant damage to property; - disregard of proper tendering procedure for significant contracts; - manipulation or falsification of accounting records; - making decisions for personal gain; - inappropriate (e.g. private) use of school assets; - abuse of position for personal advantage or gain; - damage to the environment;

-- inappropriate (e.g. private) use of school assets; - abuse of position for personal advantage or gain; - damage to the environment; - 3.3.
-The Trust's Funding Agreement and Finance Policy sets out the standards of good practice in school management and administration to determine whether or not Trust Directors, Governors and Employees have acted properly. - 3.4.
-An action does not have to constitute a criminal offence in order to be classified as "malpractice", although clearly anything that constitutes a criminal offence would almost certainly amount to malpractice. - 3.5.
+The Trust's Funding Agreement and Finance Policy sets out the standards of good practice in school management and administration to determine whether Trust Directors, Governors and Employees have acted properly.

 This procedure is not intended to take the place of other procedures through which employees may raise specific concerns or complaints about their personal treatment.
 Complaints by employees about their personal treatment by others or about the way in which employment policies and practices have been applied to them (including decisions about pay and grading) should be raised under the Trust's grievance procedure, the harassment/bullying procedure or under any other appropriate procedure.
 Complaints about the protection of children should normally be raised under the separate procedures designated for that purpose.
 This procedure would not normally be appropriate for raising concerns about health and safety issues, unless they were related to a broader complaint of malpractice.

-4. Procedure for making a disclosure
+5. Procedure for making a disclosure